Opioid Addiction Disease Basics

 - Opioid addiction is federally described as a progressive, treatable brain disease.

-- American Society of Addiction Medicine addiction definition: Chronic, relapsing brain disease characterized by compulsive drug-seeking behavior and drug use despite harmful consequence.
+- National Institute on Drug Abuse defines addiction as a chronic, relapsing brain disease characterized by compulsive drug-seeking behavior and drug use despite harmful consequence.

 - Any type of opioid can trigger latent chronic addiction brain disease.